NerdWizard7/IT-Support-Ticket/README.md

 # IT-Support-Ticket

+!!!This Project is currently in very early development.
+Use at your own risk.!!!

 IT Support Ticket System

 This software was originally developed for a small medical insurance company by Caleb.
 A. Smith.